w3c/type-samples/README.md

 Click on a radio button in the right column to select what type of image you are interested in.
 Click on a thumbnail to see the image with metadata.

+When looking at an issue, you can click on the image to see a larger version.

 ##How to submit an image##

 _Warning: The current setup is experimental, and may change if a more effective method is found._